-Vitamin E, you can slather it on your skin or swallow it in a capsule.
-Praised as an antioxidant, vitamin E also helps your body in a number of other ways, such as helping your immune system and helping keep vessels healthy.
+Praised as an antioxidant, vitamin E helps your body in a number of other ways, such as helping your immune system and helping keep vessels healthy.
+You can slather it on your skin or swallow it in a capsule

-Free radicals in the body are oxygen molecules that lose an electron, which makes them unstable.
+Free radicals in the body are molecules with an unpaired electron, which makes them unstable.
 These unstable molecules interact with cells in the body in a way that can cause damage.
-As the process snowballs, cells can be damaged and you are made vulnerable to disease.
+As the process snowballs, cells can be damaged, and you’re made vulnerable to disease.

-Free radicals can be created by our bodies as we age, or by everyday factors like digestion or exercise.
+Our bodies can create free radicals as we age or through everyday factors like digestion or exercise.
 They’re also caused by exposure to external things like: